 Explore the different display options on this page.
-For the image below I have selected Render as: cartoon and Color by: chain.
+For the image here I have selected Render as: cartoon and Color by: chain.
 This has the effect of having the first chain colored blue and (that is our beta globin) and the second (neuroglobin) dark yellow.

 Q20.
 Can you find the most divergent in structure regions?
 Where are they located in the structure (interior/exterior in secondary structure elements or loops)?
-Why do you think this is the case and what implications might it have?